janishar/JPost/README.md

 3. The subscriber addition can be controlled by using private channels.
 It minimises the chances of adding subscribes by mistake to receive undesirable messages.
 4. It is a tiny library < 55kb .
 Thus not effecting the application overall size.
 5. It facilicates synchronous as well as asynchronous message delivery and processing.
+6. It provides a mechanism to run code asynchronously.

 # Library Classes Overview
 # `JPost`